Sunil Costa: Career

 In 1990, Costa marked his acting debut in the film Christhu Charithaya, a film based on the life of Jesus Christ until crucifixion.
 The film was directed by Sunil Ariyaratne and produced by Alerik Lionel Fernando.
 In 1994, Costa made his directorial debut with the telefilm Arundathi that won the UNDA Award for the Best Cameraman in 1995 at the SIGNIS Awards award ceremony.
 Since then he continued to write, direct and produce three other telefilms.

 In 1995, Costa won the UNDA Merit Award for the Best Direction at the SIGNIS Awards ceremony for his second telefilm Kaakko.
 His third telefilm Kannadi Kuttama received the UNDA Merit Awards for the Best Director, Best Script Writer, Best make–up Artist and the Best Tele Film of the Year 1996 at the SIGNIS Awards (Sri Lanka) award ceremony.
 In 1996, Costa directed his fourth telefilm Sellange.
 He received the Sumathi Best Tele-Film of the Year award at the Sumathi Awards 1997 for the telefilm.
 He then began directing and script writing the television series Romeo Juliet which aired on Sri Lanka Rupavahini Corporation.
-Costa's TV series Romeo Juliet was an adaptation from William Shakespeare's play “Romeo & Juliet”.
+The series was an adaptation from William Shakespeare's play “Romeo & Juliet”.

 In 2007, Costa directed his next television series Siri Sirimal with 39 episodes that were telecast on Sri Lanka Rupavahini Corporation.
 The story describes about the life of a boy named Siri Sirimal.
 The series is said to be an adaptation of the novel The Adventures of Tom Sawyer by Mark Twain.
 In 2009, the Best Music score Golden Award was awarded to Dinesh Subasinghe at the SIGNIS Awards (Sri Lanka) award ceremony for the television series Siri Sirimal.
 The television series Sherlock Holmes was directed and written by Costa in 2007.
 This series was inspired by the novel Sherlock Holmes by Sir.Arthur Conan Doyle.
 The television series received the Raigam Tele'es Jury Award for the Best Director of the Year 2009 and the Jury Award for the Best Director of the Year 2009 in Sumathi Awards.

 In 2011, Costa began working on his television series Pinsara Dosthra which was an adaptation of the novel Strange Case of Dr Jekyll and Mr Hyde written by the Scottish author Robert Louis Stevenson.
 This was telecasted on the Independent Television Network.
 Costa received the special Jury Award for Pinsara Dosthra as the Best Director of the year at the Sumathi Awards in 2012.
 Dinesh Subasinghe also received the Best Music Director Award of the year at the Sumathi Awards during the same year.
 In 2015, Costa started directing his teledrama Piyasa which was telecasted on Independent Television Network.
 The teledrama won three awards for the Best Director, Best Script Writer and Best Teledrama of the year 2017 at the SIGNIS Awards (Sri Lanka).